-The two lengthwise strips are laced with basket weave through the crosswise strips before the loose end is attached in each case (Fig. 5).
+The two lengthwise strips are laced with basket weave through the crosswise strips befor the loose end of the webbing is attached in each case (Fig. 6).
 Spacing between lengthwise strips should correspond with that between crosswise strips.

-Setting and Fastening the Springs. each intersection of webbing (Fig. 6). that end of the spring with the wire curving downward is considered the top of the spring.
-The springs are so placed that the ends of the wire ccme close to, but not at, points where the springs will be tied.

-After all the springs are placed, they are sewed to the webbing with a large-eyed straight needle and a long double strand of flax mattress twine.
-Three stitches are used for each spring and are so placed that the sewing can proceed from one spring to the next (Fig. 7).
-In beginning the first stitch, the needle is brought up through the webbing close to one side of the wire.
+Considering that springs are placed in the center of the intersections of webbing strips, the spacing of the strips should provide not less than one and one-half inch distance between the edge of a spring and the inside edge of the frame.
+Setting and Fastening the Springs.
+One spring is set in the center of each intersection of webbing (Fig. 7).
+If the ends of the wire are loose, that end of the spring with the wire curving downward is considered the top of the spring.
+The springs are so placed that the ends of the wire or the twisted fastening of the ends come close to, but not at, points where the springs will be tied.
+Springs are placed on webbing intersections one at a time and are sewed to the webbing with a large-eyed straight needle and a long double strand of flax mattress twine.
+Three stitches are used for each spring and are so placed that the sewing can proceed from one spring to the next (Fig. 8).
+In the beginning the first 10 stitch, the needle is brought up through the webbing close to one side of the wire.
 The thread is pulled through, leaving a short, loose end on the bottom.
 The needle is extended down through the webbing very close to the opposite side of the same wire.
 The thread is again drawn through, making a tight stitch over the wire.
-The loose end of thread is then tied with a double knot to the long end on the under side of the webbing.
+The loose end of thread is then tied with a surgeon's knot to the long end on the under side of the webbing.
 Each succeeding stitch is made similarly close to the wire, the thread being drawn tightly to hold the spring securely in place.
 Long stitches are made on the bottom side from one point of fastening to the next.
+When all springs have been sewed in place the end of twine from the last stitch is tied with a surgeon's knot to the original end of twine.
+If an additional length of twine is required in the sewing, the new strand is joined to the old with the surgeon's knot.
 Tying the Springs.
 Spring twine is used for tying the springs, each spring being crossed by four cords.
-Measuring over the top centers of the springs in one row across the frame, the amount of twine corresponding to between 11⁄2 and 2 times the distance is determined and cut off.
+Measuring over the top centers of the springs in one row across the frame, the amount of twine corresponding to between $1\frac{1}{2}$ and 2 times the distance is determined and cut off.
 This length may be remembered more easily by the sing-song, "Once and a half and a lit-tle bit more."
-Measuring in this manner, three lengths are cut for the crosswise tying; two lengths, for lengthwise tying; and the four diagonals running in one direction.
-Twice the length of each of the four remaining diagonals is cut for the final twine of the springs in which step there will be more knots than in the previous steps.
+Measuring in this manner, three lengths are cut for the crosswise tying and two lengths for lengthwise tying.
+The next procedure is to drive two 12-ounce tacks partially into the center of the top rail in line with the middle of each row of springs and far enough apart to accommodate two thicknesses of spring twine (Fig. 9).
+These groups of tacks will be used in fastening both crosswise and lengthwise cords.
+Similar groups of tacks are placed for the two ends of each diagonal cords, the positions of the tacks being de-